 Additionally, three (3) faculty will serve as at-large council members and will be elected from the instructional faculty-at-large, for a total of eighteen (18) UFC members.
-The President, Provost, and one student representative selected by the Student Government Association serve as nonvoting ex officio members.
+The President, Provost, one staff representative selected by the Staff Advisory Council, and one student representative selected by the Student Government Association serve as nonvoting ex officio members.